-If you are more than 60 years old or a disabled traveller, you may be entitled to a discounted fare on London transport:
+If you are over 60 years old or a disabled traveller, you may be entitled to a discounted fare on London transport:

 - All wheelchair and mobility scooter users travel free on buses and trams.
 Contact TfL to ensure that your mobility scooter is suitable for travel.

-- Register your Disabled Persons Railcard (UK residents only) on your Oyster card to save a third off most fares.
+- Register your Disabled Persons Railcard (UK residents only) on your Oyster card to save a third on most fares.

 - If you don't have a Disabled Persons Railcard but are travelling on National Rail services, you may be eligible for a concessionary fare.

-- Disabled Londoners and Londoners more than 60 years old may be eligible for free travel on public transport with a Freedom Pass.
+- Disabled Londoners and Londoners over 60 years old may be eligible for free travel on public transport with a Freedom Pass.

-For more accessible London information, read Transport for London’s accessibility guide and check out Disabled Go for detailed accessible information for hotels, restaurants and attractions in London.
+For more accessible London information, read Transport for London’s accessibility guide and check out AccessAble for detailed accessibility information for hotels, restaurants and attractions in London.